feed0/feed0/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on a Fitness app
 - 🌱 I’m currently learning Swift and Flutter
-- 👯 I’m looking to collaborate on Graph algorithms
+- 👯 I’m looking to collaborate on Graphs algorithms

 <div>